table-representation-learning/table-representation-learning.github.io/program.md

 # Program

+The workshop is hosted physically in New Orleans.
+Authors of accepted papers are expected to present their work in-person in New Orleans.
+Attendees can join the program virtually as the sessions will be live-streamed.

 ## Speakers
 <!-- We are pleased to host the following speakers:
 <a href="https://ai.facebook.com/people/alon-halevy/" target="blank">Alon Halevy (keynote)</a>, Meta AI